aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-conversion/save-image-as-eps/_index.md

 Repeat these steps with your own image file paths and directory information.
 ## Conclusion
 Congratulations!
 You've successfully learned how to save an image as EPS in Java using Aspose.Page.
 This powerful functionality opens doors to advanced graphics and printing capabilities within your Java applications.
-Feel free to explore more features of Aspose.Page for Java by referring to the official [documentation](https://reference.aspose.com/page/java/).
+Feel free to explore more features of Aspose.Page for Java by referring to the [documentation](https://reference.aspose.com/page/java/).
 ## Frequently Asked Questions
 ### Is Aspose.Page for Java compatible with all image formats?
 Yes, Aspose.Page for Java supports a wide range of image formats, making it versatile for various applications.